lennysgarage/DiscordMemories/README.md

 - Showcases a random memory from any user.
 ##### Examples:
 * `random`
-    Showcases a random memory from as far back as 4 years.
+    Showcases a random memory from as far back as the channel's age.
 * `random general`
-    Showcases a random memory from the channel `general` as far back as 4 years.
+    Showcases a random memory from the channel `general` as far back as `general`'s age.
 * `random general Jan 1 2021 May 5 2022`
     Showcases a random memory from the channel `general` between Jan 1st, 2021 and May 5th, 2022